 As shown above, micro companies in Romania can be easily understood as a safe method for a successful investment but it is highly important to be aware of all specific characteristics that might occur at certain points and related to precise circumstances.
 That is why our team delivers the necessary professional help for all our customers interested to open a company of this type.
 Given the fact that this particular group of business entities continuously changes at various levels, we engaged in constantly reevaluating our strategies for offering optimized approaches able to guarantee safe success and multiple alternatives.

-Regarding the taxation regime, there are 2 options for micro companies, depending on the number of employees:
+Regarding the taxation regime, there are 2 options for a Romania micro company, depending on the number of employees: